stefamy/tcp-client-server/README.md

 # TCP Client and Server Implementation
 TCP client and server implementation using java.
 Server starts in passive mode and waits for client connection.
-Once the connection is made, the client can send a string between 1 and 80 characters to the server for simple text formatting (the text is reversed and the capitalization of each letter is inverted).
-The server returns the formatted text.
+Once the connection is made, the user on the client side is prompted to input a string between 1 and 80 characters.
+The input is sent from the client to the server for simple text formatting (the text is reversed and the capitalization of each letter is inverted).
+The server returns the formatted text to the client.
 Once this process is complete, both the client and server close the socket and the programs terminate.

 ## To run: